 The healthiest thing you can do for your family's diet is to make sure at least 50 percent is fruits and vegetables.
 Buy a whole bunch of canned tomatoes — they have more flavor.
 Root vegetables, squashes, cabbage and cauliflower keep longer than green beans.

 The years when I was poor, especially in college, they're coming in handy now, because I learned how to cook very frugally and not to waste.
 Which is something we should all be thinking about anyway.
 We waste so much inadvertently.

 Just try your hand [and] order seeds online.
 Even if you have you a box or planter, not a yard, I encourage everyone to go outside.
 If you live in an apartment, start a little compost bin.
 It's hard, because compost can smell, but don't use eggshells or anything meat based, just vegetable scraps, and mix that with soil.
 It's not that hard to grow your own vegetables.
 While we are all twiddling our thumbs at home, it's a great activity to do with your kids.
-There's nothing more beautiful than making something grow, especially at a time when we feel so impotent.
+There's nothing more beautiful than making something grow.